 Community Management & Quality Assurance Analysis

-As a Community Manager I am responsible for communicating information between Studio Wildcard and the ARK community.
+As a now Lead Community Manager I am responsible for communicating information between Studio Wildcard and the ARK community.
 I do so on our official Twitter @survivetheark and on my own work account @bubblywums.
 I am also active on our website survivetheark.com as well as our Steam community.
 I help manage our Twitter, Facebook, Reddit, and Instagram accounts on a daily basis.
 I assist in the publication of marketing of new content by creating promotional material in the form of posts onto our social media accounts and our own website.

 EVENTS AROUND THE WORLD

-As a member of the Studio Wildcard family I have travelled around the world representing and sharing my passion for games.
+As a member of the Studio Wildcard family I have travelled around the world representing ARK and sharing my passion for games.
 Here are some of the conventions I've attended.

 My first convention I'd ever attended, I hosted multiple live-streams over the convention as well as live-casted tournament style games of Survival of the Fittest to thousands online.
 I also spoke with many fans and interested gamers about ARK while on the convention floor.

 Back in front of the camera hosting daily live shows to start off each day of the convention, keeping players informed of what was going on during the convention and doing interviews and live gameplay throughout the weekend.

 Sent as the ambassador from Studio Wildcard, I embarked on a journey from Canada to Shanghai to attend an event for Survival of the Fittest at the largest digital entertainment convention in the region, ChinaJoy.
 I served as both the English commentator for the competition as well as the Judge or 'Game Master'.

 Participated in the technical production that allowed gamers to livestream their gameplay from our booth as well as communicated with players and influencers throughout the convention.